aneto-dev/aneto-dev/README.md

 ---

 ## About

-I design and build production-grade backend systems with a focus on:
+I design and build production-grade backend systems focused on:

 - Reliability and safe deployments
 - Observability by default